 13.2 It is the responsibility of the recipient to carry out a virus check on any attachments received.

-14.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you / your business / company / partnership / its officers and employees.
-We confirm when processing data on your behalf that we will comply with the relevant provisions of the Data Protection Act 1998.
+14.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you/your business/company/partnership/its officers and employees and shareholders (‘personal data’).

 15.1 Persons who are not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person which exists or is available otherwise than pursuant to that Act.

-15.2 The advice we give you is for your sole use and is confidential to you and will not constitute advice for any third party to whom you may communicate it.
-We will accept no responsibility to third parties for any aspect of our professional services or work that is made available to them.
+15.2 The advice we give you is for your sole use and is confidential to you and will not constitute advice for any third party to whom you may communicate it, unless we have expressly agreed in writing that a specified third party may rely on our work.
+We will accept no responsibility to third parties, including any group company to whom the engagement letter is not addressed, your spouse nor any family member of yours or your employer, for any aspect of our professional services or work that is made available to them.

-16.1 In common with all accountancy and legal practices, the firm is required by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 (SI 2007/2157) to:
+16.1 In common with other professional services firms, we are required by the Proceeds to Crime Act 2002 and the Money Laundering Regulations 2017 to:

 17 Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standards